In Store

 Interactive retail stores create stand-out customer experiences

-As shoppers return to brick and-mortar stores, retailers can leverage digital displays to allow consumers to engage with products in a more tactile way, resulting in a multi-sensory experience.
-This is especially impactful in beauty and personal care, according to retail innovation agency Outform, which finds that 59 percent of consumers today prefer in-store shopping (when it’s safe).
+Retailers can leverage digital displays to allow consumers to engage with products in a more tactile way, resulting in a multi-sensory experience where the consumer can fully immersive themselves in the store with the touch and smell of the product.
+This is especially impactful in beauty and personal care, according to retail innovation agency Outform, which finds that 59 percent of consumers today prefer in-store shopping.
 At beauty supply stores, in-store displays help 38 percent of customers discover new products, whereas just 16 percent feel that social media updates are useful for the same purpose.

-Brick and mortar remains vital for retail, but shoppers want in-person shopping to be more like it is online: easy, personalized and entertaining.
-Widespread internet access also impacts in-store sales and in-store consumer behavior: Deloitte’s Navigating The New Digital Divide report found 34 percent of shoppers will use their own digital resources (namely smartphones) while shopping in person.
+Brick-and-mortar stores remain vital for retail, but shoppers want in-person shopping to be more like it is online: easy, personalized and entertaining.
+Widespread internet access also impacts in-store sales and in-store consumer behavior: Deloitte’s Navigating the New Digital Divide report found 34 percent of shoppers will use their own digital resources (namely smartphones) while shopping in person.

 White Paper

-This raises the stakes on how retailers leverage digital solutions to create a more valuable in-store experience.
+This raises the stakes on how retailers leverage digital solutions to create a more valuable interactive store experience.
 Interactive retail technology can customize the shopper journey, and better inform shoppers along the way — creating convenient and engaging experiences that encourage return trips to the store.

 On interactive screens, retailers might encourage customers to interact with the display and post to social media.
-At Fashion Show, a large shopping mall on the Las Vegas strip, for example, shoppers can take a selfie to be featured on displays at the center’s entrance — giving every person a chance to see themselves made larger than life on the big screen.
+At Fashion Show, a large shopping mall on the Las Vegas strip, for example, one initiative allowed shoppers to take a selfie and be featured on displays at the center’s entrance — giving every person a chance to see themselves made larger than life on the big screen.

 And at SUMMIT One Vanderbilt, a multilevel entertainment space and New York City landmark, visitors are surprised and delighted when their photos are transformed and uploaded onto a cloudscape Wall display.